 Choosing the best product for your needs requires a familiarity with all the relevant technologies and all the latest product models.
 We recommend that you consult us early in your project.
 As a general guide, we've outlined some of the options below.
-Note that we refer to high-performance equipment; lower performance products have different profiles.
+Note that we are referring to higher performance equipment—as lower performance products have different profiles.

 Video purists usually tend to choose constant-height screens.
-This means that as you switch aspect ratios from 4:3 (1.33:1) up to 2.40:1 and even beyond, the screen height remains the same.
+This means that as you switch aspect ratios from 4:3/1.33:1 (or even down to 1.19) to 2.40:1 (or even 2.55 or beyond) the screen height remains the same.
 Having said that the screen needs to be matched to the room, viewing distance, and the projector—and there are reasons why a constant-height screen is not always the best for certain applications.
 Screen masking is another subject about which a lot could be said, but to keep things simple the goal is to mask all of the aspect ratios that you would use.
-Adjustable masking is desirable because that way the aspect ratio of the projected image that you are watching is bordered on all 4 sides by movable black panels, thus framing the white screen area where the image is viewed in a non-reflective black border.
+Adjustable masking is desirable because that way the aspect ratio of the projected image that you are watching is bordered on all 4 sides by movable black panels, thus framing the white screen area where the image is viewed within a non-reflective black border.
 For a comparison of a Constant Height vs. Constant Width screen click here.

 For an ultra high end home theater a 4-way masking screen such as the Stewart Director's Choice can be the ultimate choice.
-One way of utilizing it is that it can work as a constant height screen for images from 16:9 and wider—and for images that are less wide than 16:9 the height can be increased such that a 4:3 image or a 1.37 image will not be so small compared the square area of a 16:9 or a 2.40 aspect ratio image.
+One type of implementation is to have it work as a constant height screen for images from 16:9 and wider—and for images that are less wide than 16:9 the height can be increased such that a 4:3, 1.37, or 1.66 image will not be so small compared the square area of a 16:9 or a 2.40 aspect ratio image.

 Another advantage of this type of screen is that different resolutions can be projected at different image sizes.
 For instance because a 1080P Blu-ray has higher resolution it can be projected larger.
 Whereas a DVD with lower resolution can be projected smaller.

-Take for example a 4:3 image from a 1080P Blu-ray which, for a certain viewing distance, might be most optimally projected as an 80"x107" size image.
-Whereas for example a 4:3 image from a DVD, for a certain viewing distance, might be most optimally projected as an 60"x80" size image.
+Take for example a 4:3 image from a 1080P Blu-ray which, for a certain viewing distance, might be most optimally projected as an 80" x 107" size image.
+Whereas for example a 4:3 image from a DVD, for a certain viewing distance, might be more optimally projected as an 60" x 80" size image.